 The primary function of this software includes reporting various customer communications (over social media, phone calls, email, or other channels, depending on system capacities), automating several workflow processes like calendars and alerts, tasks, and allowing managers to track productivity and performance by information entering the system.

 CRM tools with marketing automation capacities will automate repeated tasks to enhance marketing efforts to users at different periods in the lifecycle.
 For instance, as sales candidates come into the system, they may automatically send them marketing materials via email or social media to turn the sales heads into full-fledged users.

 2. Sales automation

-Salesforce management or sales force automation is expected to stop duplicate works between a customer and a salesperson.
-CRM can help accomplish this by tracking all follow-ups and contact between both sides automatically.
+Salesforce management or sales force automation is expected to stop duplicate work between a customer and a salesperson.
+CRM can help accomplish this by automatically tracking all follow-ups and contact between both sides.